NITHINVKUMAR/Airbnb_node/AuthInGo/README.md

 we can just use make migrate-up to migrate all the migrations for mac use gmake migrate-up

-in terminal do go get golang.org/x/crypto/bcrypt this is to install bcrypt library for hashing passwords
+in terminal do go get golang.org/x/crypto/bcrypt this is to install bcrypt library for hashing passwords install go get -u github.com/golang-jwt/jwt/v5 this is to install JWT library for handling JSON Web Tokens in Go